goodevilgenius/goodevilgeniusorg/source/_posts/2021-04-15-Reboot-or-sequel.md

 usually features a different main cast.
 A spin-off usually exists in the same fictional universe.

 Here are a few examples.
-"Mork and Mindy" and "Laverne and Shirley" are bot spin-offs of "Happy Days".
+"Mork and Mindy" and "Laverne and Shirley" are both spin-offs of "Happy Days".
 Law & Order series are spin-offs of the original "Law & Order".